gungunsingh8391-star/linux-progress/linux_theory.md

 ## Linux PROCESSES
 Init launches 'systemd ', which starts all system services.
 Daemon programs runs in background having a UI.
 > STAT in 'ps x' reveals current status of process.
 S = sleeping, R = running or ready to run, D = uninterruptible sleep waiting for I/O, T = stopped, Z = zombie process which is terminate but not cleaned by parent process. < high-priority process 'less nice'.
 N = low-priority process 'nice'.

+## top command structure
+Summary displays current time, uptime (since started), currently logged users, avg CPU load over in last 1 min, 5 min, 15 min.
+Tasks summarise processes and their states.
+CPU (s) describes performing, eg., us (user processes), system proc., ni (nice proc.), idle (id), hi (hardware interrupts), wa(waiting for i/o).
+Mem shows physical RAM usage and Swap shows virtual memory usage.

+## Running process in background:
+To do so, use & sign.
+It can let us to use shell and keep running the process in bg.
+The job no and PID is printed. 'jobs' command can be used to see running process. 'fg %1' eg, fg followed by % and job no, can be used to return process to foreground.

+## Stopping process in background:
+Stopping a process without terminating which is to stop a foreground process in bg, use ctrl z. we can resume the process in bg, by using 'bg %1'.